mchmarny/cloud-native-stack/README.md

 ### Query the API

-The Eidos API provides a REST interface for generating configuration recipes without requiring CLI installation.
-It's designed for integration with automation tools, CI/CD pipelines, and web applications.
+The Eidos API provides a REST interface for generating configuration recipes without CLI installation.
+Use it to integrate recipe generation into automation tools, CI/CD pipelines, and web applications.

-> NOTE: The API does not store any query data.
-All recipe generation happens in real-time using embedded configuration templates.
+**What the API does:**
+- Generates optimized recipes based on environment parameters
+- Returns recommendations in real-time (no storage or tracking)
+- Supports version negotiation and rate limiting

+**What the API does NOT do:**
+- Does not capture snapshots (use CLI or Agent)
+- Does not generate deployment bundles (use CLI)
+- Does not store or track any request data

+> **Note:** For complete workflows (snapshot → recipe → bundle), use the Eidos CLI.

 #### API Endpoint